ppincet/ETL-service/README.md

 ### Deltas Managing
-    Ther is object `Watermark__c` that contains last modified date for each object in salesforce.
+    There is object `Watermark__c` that contains last modified date for each object in salesforce.
 It get used in where clause like

 ```bash
 WHERE SystemModStamp > :watermark